laravel/docs/notifications.md

     composer require laravel/slack-notification-channel

-You will also need to configure an ["Incoming Webhook"](https://slack.com/apps/A0F7XDUAZ-incoming-webhooks) integration for your Slack team.
-This integration will provide you with a URL you may use when [routing Slack notifications](#routing-slack-notifications).
+You will also need to create a [Slack App](https://api.slack.com/apps?new_app=1) for your team.
+After creating the App, you should configure an "Incoming Webhook" for the workspace.
+Slack will then provide you with a webhook URL that you may use when [routing Slack notifications](#routing-slack-notifications).

 <a name="formatting-slack-notifications"></a>
 ### Formatting Slack Notifications